MorningLightMountain713/fluxwallet/docs/_static/manuals.install.rst

 .. code-block:: none

-    $ pip install bitcoinlib
+    $ pip install fluxwallet

-Package can be found at https://pypi.org/project/bitcoinlib/
+Package can be found at https://pypi.org/project/fluxwallet/

 Install from source
 ~~~~~~~~~~~~~~~~~~~